Korenchenkov/ECG_Beat_Classification/README.md

 Read the ECG signal (first channel) and convert ADC units to millivolts.

-Load R?peak positions and annotation symbols.
+Load R-peak positions and annotation symbols.

-Apply band?pass filter (0.5?40 Hz) and notch filter (50 Hz) to remove baseline wander and powerline noise.
+Apply band-pass filter (0.5-40 Hz) and notch filter (50 Hz) to remove baseline wander and powerline noise.

-Z?normalize the signal.
+Z-normalize the signal.

-Segment heartbeats using a window of [R?100, R+150] samples (250 samples total, 360?Hz ? ~694?ms).
+Segment heartbeats using a window of [R-100, R+150] samples (250 samples total, 360Hz - ~694ms).

 Map the original annotation symbols to one of the 5 AAMI classes: